rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The algorithm removes predefined stop words from the text, reducing noise and focusing on more meaningful terms.

+**Cost Function**: Stop word removal does not use a traditional cost function but aims to optimize the relevance of text features by eliminating non-informative words.

 **Example**: Removing stop words from email content to improve the accuracy of phishing detection models.

 ##### Stemming and Lemmatization
 **When to Use**: Use stemming and lemmatization to reduce words to their base or root form.

 **How It Works**: Stemming removes suffixes from words to obtain the root form, while lemmatization uses linguistic rules to find the base form.

+**Cost Function**: Stemming and lemmatization do not use traditional cost functions but aim to optimize the normalization of words for better text analysis.

 **Example**: Normalizing variations of the word "attack" (e.g., "attacking," "attacked") in threat reports to improve text analysis.